The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Introduction

 \section{Introduction}

 Within online platforms, content moderation is needed to maintain safe and inclusive social environments by mitigating the spread of problematic content and harmful behavior.
 It fosters user trust and safety, thereby upholding ethical standards and contributing to the overall flourishing of healthy online communities~\cite{gillespie2018custodians}.
-In content moderation, platform policies are enforced through moderation interventions~\cite{trujillo2023dsa}.
-There exist many possible interventions to be applied by platform administrators, ranging from the delivery of short warning messages~\cite{katsaros2022reconsidering} and the use of informative labels~\cite{zannettou2021won,papakyriakopoulos2022impact}, up to the removal of large amounts of content or users~\cite{trujillo2022make,jhaver2021evaluating}.
-However, in spite of the growing reliance on content moderation, there remains a limited understanding of the effects of many moderation interventions, which impair the efficacy of current regulatory efforts.
+Hence, platform policies are enforced through moderation interventions~\cite{trujillo2023dsa}.
+There exist many possible interventions to be applied by a platform, ranging from short warning messages~\cite{katsaros2022reconsidering} and the use of informative labels~\cite{zannettou2021won,papakyriakopoulos2022impact} up to the removal of large amounts of content or users~\cite{trujillo2022make,jhaver2021evaluating}.
+However, in spite of the growing reliance on content moderation, there is still a limited understanding of the general effectiveness of moderation interventions, which impair the efficacy of current regulatory efforts.
 Indeed, recent research has shown that some interventions yielded mixed~\cite{horta2021platform,trujillo2023one} or no effects at all~\cite{dias2020emphasizing}, and in some cases, some even resulted in unintended and undesired consequences~\cite{bail2018exposure,pennycook2020implied}.
 For these reasons, it is paramount to conduct thorough assessments of the outcomes of recent moderation interventions as a fundamental preliminary step to the planning and development of future effective solutions.